 The average rates for each metric are shown underneath the graph, comparing them to the previous time period.

 We can see two segments above - those that abandoned the form and those that completed it.
-In the above example, it tooks users an average of 215 seconds to complete the form, and for those that left the form early, they spent an average of 143 seconds in the form before abandoning it.
+In the above example, it took users an average of 215 seconds to complete the form, and for those that left the form early, they spent an average of 143 seconds in the form before abandoning it.

-See how many custom events occur during the chosen time range in both abandoned and completed user sessions.
+See how many custom events occur during the chosen time range in both abandoned and completed sessions.

 This data will help you identify the occurrence of different events and allow you to examine whether those events happen for everyone, or more often for completed or abandoned sessions.

-For example, you might see that the chat widget event happens far more in completed sessions, indicating that it seems to chat widgets helps people complete the form, or you might see an error message that disproportionately occurs in abandoned sessions, suggesting users that see that error find it hard to complete the form.
+For example, you might see that the chat widget event happens far more in completed sessions, indicating that it seems to chat widgets helps people complete the form, or you might see an error message that disproportionately occurs in abandoned sessions, suggesting visitors that see that error find it hard to complete the form.